eighty20results/e20r-sequences/README.md

 1. Upload the `e20r-sequences` directory to the `/wp-content/plugins/` directory of your site.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the Sequences menu in the WordPress dashboard to create a new sequence.
-4. Add posts to sequence using the "Posts in this Sequences" meta box under the post content.
+4. Add posts to sequence using the "Posts in this Sequences" meta box on the sequence editor page, or add it to the actual post/page via the metabox on the top right of that screen.

 ###Filters & Actions